dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 create distance maps on the FV3 Model Ensemble members compared to GOES brightness temperature data.
 It is set up to run two Ensemble members:

-  1. model initialization time and
+  1. Model Initialization time
-  2. forecast lead times.
+  2. Forecast Lead times.

 The METplus and MET configuration files are shown here in the documentation.
 If you want to learn more about Grid-Stat and distance maps go to the Met